dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_revoke_permission`

-Once the relying party has been granted some permission scopes, the relying party can request to revoke all or a subset of the previously granted permission scopes.
-If all granted permissions are revoked, the session is terminated.
+The relying party can request to revoke all or a subset of the previously granted permission [scopes](#scopes).
+If all granted permission scopes are revoked, the session (if any) is terminated.

+#### Prerequisites

+None

 #### Request

 `version` (`text`): The version of the standard used.
 If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

-`scopes` (optional): A list of permission scope objects the relying party wants to revoke.
+`scopes` (optional): A list of permission [scope objects](#scope-objects) the relying party wants to revoke.
 If this list is empty, or undefined, the signer revokes all granted permission scopes and terminates the session.
 If the signer does not recognize a provided scope, or if it has not been granted on the current session, it should ignore that particular scope and proceed as if the `scopes` list did not include that object.
-Permission scope properties:
-- `scopeId` (`text`): Currently only the value `"icrc25_canister_call"` is supported.

 #### Response

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`scopes`: The list of permission scope objects that remain granted on the current session after applying the revocation.
+`scopes`: The list of [scope objects](#scope-objects) that remain granted on the current session (if any) after applying the revocation.
 This list may be empty.
-Permission scope properties:
-- `scopeId` (`text`): Currently only the value `"icrc25_canister_call"` is supported.

 #### Errors